emmajanedrews/base-template/_posts/2018-02-01-breaking-down-the-numbers-from-the-2017-market.md

 {% include pullquote.html %}

-The average days on market was low in the in the first half of the year, with nine days being the lowest point of the year in April.
+The average days on market was low in the first half of the year, with nine days being the lowest point of the year in April.
 As more inventory hit the market, that figure increased, which makes sense.
 The average days on market was 27 days by December.

-In 2016, we had 113,040 sales in all of the Toronto Real Estate Board (TREB). **This is a record figure for us.** In 2017, however, we were much more in line with where we’ve been over the past five years, with 92,394 sales—a -18.3% change.
+In 2016, we had 113,040 sales in all of the Toronto Real Estate Board (TREB). **This is a record figure for us.** In 2017, however, we were much more in line with where we’ve been over the past five years, with 92,394 sales—a decrease of 18.3%.

 Next, let’s break down the year-over-year average sales price by property type: